yvt/openspades/README.md

    4.B.3.
 Move the "/openspades.mk" folder somewhere else, for example `/home/user/Games`, or `/opt/games` and rename it to "/OpenSpades".

    4.B.4.
-Game's launcher is in `~/bin/OpenSpades` and you can create a shortcut for it on the desktop, or create a `.desktop` launcher placed in `/usr/share/applications/` for it to appear in Start Menu (don't leave "Working Directory" blank, else an error of missing resources will appear).
+The game's launcher is located at `bin/openspades`.
+You can create a shortcut for it on the desktop or a `.desktop` file placed in `/usr/share/applications/` for it to appear in Start Menu.
+Make sure to set the `bin` directory as the shortcut's working directory, or else you will get an error about missing resources.

-   **note**: If you choose a directory outside of your `/home/user`, for example `opt/Games`, remember to *chmod* the game launcher's permissions to 755.
+   **note**: If you choose a directory outside of your `/home/user`, for example `/opt/games`, remember to *chmod* the game launcher's permissions to 755.

 5. (Optional) Remove the source code and build outputs to save disk space (~100MB)